Gabor944/phonefarm/README.md

 # Phone Farm (ing)

-This is a guide for rebuilding the prototype for the farm stations of the phone farming projects.
+This is a guide for rebuilding the farm-station protoype of the Phone Farm(ing) project.
 For more information about the project visit [phonefarm.eu](www.phonefarm.eu).

-This prototype is a modular simulation of the Phone Farm(ing) proposal.
+This prototype is a modular system to simulat a part of the Phone Farm(ing) proposal.
 It has one technical compartment on the top with an acrylic light installation and two phone compartments with space for two phones each.
-Each compartment is lockable and provides charging for the phones.
+Every compartment is lockable and provides charging for the phones.

-In this version, it is also perfect for home use in the dining room or, for example, to lock away the phones during the meal.
+In this version, it is also perfect for home use in the dining room or kictehn, for example, to lock away the phones during meals.

 ## Requirements: